GeordanKrahn/GitPractice/README.md

 **This file will contain git commands**

+- `git help <command>` - displays the usage information for the specified command
 - `git init` - initializes a git repository
 - `git add <filepath>` - adds files or changes to the git repo for later commit.
     - `git add .` - adds the current directory to be commited later. this is the common command